Salah856/AWS_WhitePapers_Summary/Serverless Architecture for Product Defect Detection.md

 - Inference results are fetched from DynamoDB Streams, transformed and enriched, sent to Amazon Kinesis Data Firehose for batching, and saved in another S3 bucket.

+- Inference results datasets are imported into Amazon Quicksight.

+- Create dashboards and analyses for business users, and gain insights from the inference results.

+- Amazon CloudWatch provides a single pane of glass to operators and plant managers for workload and defect detection monitoring using logs, alarms, and dashboards.

+- Alarm notifications from Amazon CloudWatch are sent to operators and plant managers by Amazon SNS whenever defects exceed a pre-defined threshold